farisqlail/farisqlail/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying on Dynamic University Surabaya Indonesia
+- 🔭 I’m currently studying on Dinamika University Surabaya Indonesia
 - 🌱 I’m currently learning about web development, mobile development, and SDLC
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact:  I love to draw and play guitar / drums